 Another commonly used control valve in refrigeration systems is the solenoid valve.
-These are most commonly used to control liquid flow, but are also sometimes used to control suction gas flow.
+These are most commonly used to control liquid flow but are also sometimes used to control suction gas flow.
 We will first look at liquid line solenoid valves.
 Unlike an expansion valve, the purpose of which is to precisely meter refrigerant to the evaporator, the solenoid valve’s purpose is to simply provide electrically actuated on/off refrigerant flow control.
 Most solenoid valves are “piloted”.
-They are opened by a coil which applies electromagnetic pull on the stem, but rely on a light spring and a small amount of pressure drop across the valve to close it.
-At sizing conditions this pressure drop should be 1 psi or greater.
+They are opened by a coil that applies electromagnetic pull on the stem but relies on a light spring and a small amount of pressure drop across the valve to close it.
+At sizing conditions, this pressure drop should be 1 psi or greater.
 If a solenoid valve is too large, there may not be enough ΔP across it to initially close it, particularly at low load conditions.

-An E6 liquid line solenoid valve is selected for the R404A low temperature system, with 1.3 psi ΔP.
+An E6 liquid line solenoid valve is selected for the R404A low-temperature system, with 1.3 psi ΔP.
 This is on the low end of the preferred range, so what if the next smaller size E5 is selected instead? ΔP would be 4.2 psi instead, with 117% loading.
 In this case, either would likely function without issue.
-Usually the lower ΔP would be chosen for an actual system, so the E6 will be used for comparison.
+Usually, the lower ΔP would be chosen for an actual system, so the E6 will be used for comparison.
 As shown in the table above, that choice results in low ΔP for all the alternate refrigerants.
-The situation is different for the medium temperature system with a four ton load.
+The situation is different for the medium temperature system with a four-ton load.
 An E8 solenoid valve is chosen for R404A, with 2.6 psi ΔP.
-When applied with the alternate refrigerants, ΔP’s from 1.2 to 1.5 psi are calculated.
+When applied with the alternate refrigerants, ΔP’s from 1.2 to 1.5 psi is calculated.
 These are obviously lower, but still acceptable.

 When retrofitting an existing R404A system to R407A, R407F, R448A, or R449A, liquid line solenoid valve sizing should be checked.
 If ΔP will be lower than 1 psi with the alternate refrigerant, appropriately sized solenoid valves should be selected to replace the existing ones.

-An E5 liquid line solenoid valve is selected for the R22 low temperature system, with 1.6 psi ΔP.
-This would be common choice in an actual system.
+An E5 liquid line solenoid valve is selected for the R22 low-temperature system, with 1.6 psi ΔP.
+This would be a common choice in an actual system.
 As shown in the table above, that selection results in ΔP’s from 1.8 to 2.3 psi for the alternate refrigerants.
 The E5 would function well, without excessive ΔP for the alternate refrigerants.
-Results for the medium temperature system mirror the low temperature system.
+Results for the medium temperature system mirror the low-temperature system.
 An E6 solenoid valve is selected for R22, with 1.8 psi ΔP.
-When applied with the alternate refrigerants, ΔP’s of 2.0 to 2.5 psi are calculated, again well within an acceptable range.
+When applied with the alternate refrigerants, ΔP’s of 2.0 to 2.5 psi is calculated, again well within an acceptable range.